 Climate Group has developed an initiative to accelerate the electrification of the medium and heavy freight vehicle (MHDV) market in India.
-It will leverage our existing business network of EV100 and determine pathways for MHDV electrification.
-This initiative has been conceived with the World Business Council for Sustainable Development.
+It will leverage our EV100+ campaign and the existing business network of EV100 and determine pathways for MHDV electrification.

->

-> While driving corporate electrification of light-duty vehicles (weighing <3.5 tons), we noticed how specific use-cases such as last-mile deliveries, ride-hailing and employee transport solutions became first-movers: where the switch to EVs simply made most economic and environmental sense.
+While driving corporate electrification of light-duty vehicles (weighing <3.5 tons), we noticed how specific use cases such as last-mile deliveries, ride-hailing and employee transport solutions became first movers: where the switch to EVs simply made the most economic and environmental sense.
 Similarly, through a dedicated deep-dive engagement with industry experts, our partnership will identify beachheads that will lead to the initial deployment of zero-emissions medium-and heavy-duty trucks in India.

->

-> The transport sector is the fastest-growing contributor to climate change, accounting for about a quarter (23%) of global emissions.
+The transport sector is the fastest-growing contributor to climate change, accounting for about a quarter (23%) of global emissions.
 It is one of the major sources of GHG emissions in countries such as the US, the UK and India.
 Accelerated EV uptake is essential to keep the world on a 1.5 Deg.
 Celsius pathway.

 In India, medium and heavy-duty trucks comprise only 2% of the total vehicle population but contribute to 45% of the overall vehicular road transport emissions.
 Given this disproportionate share of GHG emissions, there is a specific critical need for increased ambition and a faster transition for medium and heavy-duty freight vehicles.
 Accelerated electric vehicle uptake across industry sectors and vehicle types is essential for India to meet the objectives of the Paris Agreement and ratchet up its ambition on Nationally Determined Contributions (NDCs).